oscal-compass/compliance-to-policy-go/docs/QUICK_START.md

 ## C2P Quick Start

-Below is an C2P workspace setup and end-to-end workflow with multiple C2P Plugin.
+Below is a C2P workspace setup and end-to-end workflow with multiple C2P Plugins.

 ### Usage of C2P CLI
 ```